Experiential

 Sales-Driven KPIs

 If you’re looking at ROI, sales-driven KPIs are often front and center.
-Metrics like Lifetime Value (LTV), Cost Per Acquisition (CPA), and Cost Per Sample Distributed give you a straightforward way to track how your investment is impacting sales and revenue.
-For instance, LTV lets you see the long-term value a customer brings after engaging with your campaign, while CPA reveals how much you’re spending to bring in each new customer.
+Metrics like Lifetime Value (LTV), Cost Per Acquisition (CPA), and Cost Per Sample Distributed help you track how your investment impacts sales and revenue.
+For example, LTV shows the long-term value a customer brings after engaging with your campaign.
+CPA reveals how much you’re spending to acquire each new customer.

-Other metrics, like impressions, QR code scans, emails gathered, and direct sales from the activation, help in painting a picture of how well your campaign is converting exposure into revenue.
-If you track sales over periods like trailing 7, 14, or 30 days, you can see whether the initial interest from your event has translated into ongoing sales and engagement, and measure event marketing ROI.
+Other metrics, such as impressions, QR code scans, emails collected, and direct sales from the activation, help you understand how well your campaign turns exposure into revenue.
+If you track sales over periods like 7, 14, or 30 days, you can see whether initial interest from your event translates into ongoing sales and engagement, allowing you to measure event marketing ROI.

-To get the most from these sales-driven KPIs, it’s smart to set realistic goals that tie directly to your campaign success evaluation objectives.
-For example, if your main goal is to drive new customer acquisition, focus on a CPA that aligns with your broader marketing budget and strategy.
+To get the most from these sales-driven KPIs, set realistic goals that align directly with your campaign objectives.
+For instance, if your main goal is to acquire new customers, focus on a CPA that fits within your broader marketing budget and strategy.

 Don’t forget to track key field marketing performance metrics.